seanredmond/heniautos/guide/README.md

 [Programming with Heniautos](programming-with-heniautos.md) is the full guide to using the Heniautos Python library for writing your own programs.

 Finally, [Reading Dated Inscriptions](reading-dated-inscriptions.md) is a very brief overview of the prescripts of dated decrees of the Athenian Ekklēsía that give us so much information about ancient dates.
 These prescripts follow a fairly inflexible formula, so once you know a few principles, you can easily read many of these inscriptions yourself.

+## Ephemeris Files (Important!)

+Heniautos relies on a library called [Skyfield](https://rhodesmill.org/skyfield/) for astronomical data and calculations.
+Skyfield, in turn, requires an [ephemeris](https://rhodesmill.org/skyfield/planets.html) named `de422.bsp` to function.
+This file comes from [NASA's Jet Propulsion Laboratory](https://ssd.jpl.nasa.gov/?planet_eph_export) and contains data about the positions of celestial objects over time.

+Whenever you run the [`heniautos` command](heniautos-command.md) or your own script using [the programming library](programming-with-heniautos.md) your computer will use the first copy of `de422.bsp` it can find on your hard drive.

+If a copy of the file cannot be found it will automatically be downloaded into the current working directory.
+This is normal and safe, but the file is over 600 MB.
+Once you have a copy, you can tell `heniautos` or the programming library where to find it in order to avoid downloading it again.